tonylambiris/kolide/README.md

 # Kolide

-  Kolide is an agentless osquery web interface and remote api server.
-Kolide was designed to be extremely portable and performant while also keeping a simple codebase for others to contribute to.
+  Kolide is an agentless osquery (https://osquery.io/) web interface and remote api server.
+  Kolide was designed to be extremely portable and performant while keeping the codebase simple.
 I have a lot planned for Kolide so check back often! :)

 # Kolide Rest API & OSquery Remote API